ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 **Default**: `''`

 Data to fill editor instance.
-Used same as {@linkapi CKEDITOR.editor#setData}
+Passed to {@linkapi CKEDITOR.editor#setData} but without any other arguments.

 ## CKEditor 4 React Integration Demo